Learn more about our Book with Confidence and Travel Updates.

-Upon arrival, you’ll be greeted by our concierge, who will assist with the private transfer to your hotel.
-This evening, join your Adventure Leader and fellow travelers for a Welcome Drink and briefing, followed by a Welcome Dinner at the hotel.
+Upon arrival, you’ll be greeted at the airport and board your private transfer to your hotel.
+This evening, join your Adventure Leader and fellow travelers for a Welcome Drink and Briefing, followed by a Welcome Dinner at the hotel.

 See the treasures of King Tut at Cairo’s Egyptian Museum

 Following a buffet breakfast at the hotel, begin your first full day in Egypt with a visit to Cairo’s renowned Museum of Egyptian Antiquities.
-Home to one of the world’s most impressive collections of ancient treasures, the Egyptian Museum features more than 120,000 artifacts — including the iconic, gold funerary mask of child-king Tutankhamun.
+Home to one of the world’s most impressive collections of ancient treasures, the Egyptian Museum features more than 120,000 artifacts — including the iconic, gold funerary mask of boy-king Tutankhamun.
 Sit down together for lunch at a local restaurant.
-Cultural Discovery: After lunch, set out on an excursion to one of Cairo’s many carpet making schools for a live demonstration of this skilled handicraft.
+Cultural Discovery: After lunch, set out on an excursion to one of Cairo’s many carpet-making schools for a live demonstration of this skilled handicraft.
 Upon transferring back to your hotel, enjoy the afternoon at leisure before dining at a local restaurant.

 Behold the Pyramids, the Sphinx, and more